 Palaces of Bangkok: Royal Residences of the Chakri Dynasty by Naengnoi Suksri; photos by Michael Freeman.

 The Palace Law of Ayuttaha and the Thammasat: Law and Kingship in Siam translated by Chris Baker and Pasuk Phongpaichit.
 The Palace Law, probably dating to the late 15th century, covers family arrangements, court protocol, warfare, royal women, and ceremonial conduct.

 King Mongkut and Anna Leonowens

 Worshipping the Great Moderniser: King Chulalongkorn, Patron Saint of the Thai Middle Class by Irene Stengs.
-Looks at modern Thailand's exalted expectations of kingship and compares the popular image of King Chulalongkorn (who died in 1910) with that of the present king, the highly venerated Bhumibol Adulyadej.
+Looks at 20th century Thailand's expectations of kingship compared to the popular image of King Chulalongkorn (who died in 1910).

 The Rise and Decline of Thai Absolutism by Kullada Ke Mead.
 Examines the development of Thailand from the beginning of the 18nth century, concentrating on the reign of King Chulalongkorn.

 Letters From St Petersburg: A Siamese Prince at the Court of the Last Tsar by Chakrabongse Bhuvanath, translation and commentary by Narisa Chakrabongse.
 A collection of letters to and from one of King Chulalongkorn of Siam's sons during his eight-year stay in Russia.

 Katya & the Prince of Siam by Eileen Hunter and Narisa Chakrabongse.
 About a Russian woman who married Chulalongkorn's son Prince Chakrabongse.